 The more "mild" a TBI is, the more difficult it becomes to find objective evidence of the injury.
 However, the fact that proof is harder to come by does not mean the effects are not real, or that they do not severely impair the injured person's daily life.
-If you've suffered a traumatic brain injury and need help establishing what happened to you, the skilled Atlanta TBI attorneys at The Law Offices of Wayne Grant, P.C. can help.
+If you've suffered a traumatic brain injury and need help establishing what happened to you, the skilled Atlanta TBI attorneys at Grant Law Office can help.
 For a free consultation, please call (404) 995-3955.

 One of the primary ways TBI is diagnosed is through an evaluation of the injured person's symptoms.
 Head or neck pain, nausea, loss of coordination, and problems with memory, concentration, or mood can all be signs of TBI.
 In order to correctly diagnose traumatic brain injury, medical providers must be well-versed in the signs of brain injury and know how to ask detailed questions that help the injured person remember as well as possible what caused the harm.

 After an accident in which a blow to the head is suspected, a physician might send a TBI patient for an imaging study of the brain.
-Computerized tomography (CT) and magnetic resonance imaging (MRI) are two of the most common types of imaging used to seek evidence of traumatic brain injury, bleeding or swelling, or other brain-related problems.
+Computerized tomography (CT) and magnetic resonance imaging (MRI) are two of the most common types of imaging used to seek evidence of TBI, bleeding or swelling, or other brain-related problems.

-If you've suffered a mild TBI, you may face an uphill battle getting the compensation you deserve.
-Insurance adjusters and courts tend to view mild brain injuries with suspicion, especially if you appear to be walking and talking normally.
+If you've suffered a mild traumatic brain injury, you may face an uphill battle getting the compensation you deserve.
+Insurance adjusters and courts tend to view mild injuries with suspicion, especially if you appear to be walking and talking normally.
 However, the fact that they are skeptical does not mean you haven't suffered real damage, and it does not mean that your injuries can't be proven.
-At the Law Offices of Wayne Grant, P.C., our focused Georgia traumatic brain injury lawyers make it a point to understand TBI inside and out.
+At the Grant Law Office, our focused Atlanta brain injury lawyers make it a point to understand TBI inside and out.
 We can help you demonstrate that your injuries are real and fight for the compensation you need.
 Contact us today for a free and confidential case evaluation.